 Where to find ziti

-Ziti can sometimes be harder to find and two of my favorite brands are DeCecco's ziti and the ziti by Barilla.
+Ziti can sometimes be harder to find and two of my favorites are DeCecco’s ziti and the ziti by Barilla.

 To confuse things, some brands, especially Italian pasta brands, make ziti penne which is essentially a ziti with ridges.